mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/9-E2E-No-in-progress.md

 Prerequisites:

-- Create few Playbook in a channel from Web/Desktop
+- Start a few Playbook runs in a channel from Web/Desktop
-- Mark the Playbook complete.
+- Mark the Playbook run as complete in Web.
 - Have no active playbooks in the channel.

 Steps: